 The story also reveals the importance of the church in the lives of the Corsican poor.
 When the widow comes up with her “vindictive and ferocious” idea, she goes to church and prays, begging God to help her.
 The morning before her plan comes to fruition she returns to church “to confess and receive communion with ecstatic fervor.”

 The style of the story of equally important.
 Maupassant emphasizes the inexorable nature of the plan with short, choppy sentences:

 She promised, she swore over the body.
-She could not forget she could not wait. . . .
-She no longer sleep at night; she has neither rest nor satisfaction; she was searching, obstinate.
+She could not forget, she could not wait. . . .
+She no longer slept at night; she had neither rest nor satisfaction; she was searching, obstinate.

 [E]lle fait promis, elle avait juré sur le cadavre.
 Elle ne pouvait oublier, elle ne pouvait attendre. . . .
 Elle ne dormait plus la nuit; elle n’avait plus ni repos ni apaisement; elle cherchait, obstinée.